cupcake-recipes.com

 Top Tips for Perfecting Your Cottage Cheese Brownies

-• Do not overbake: The center should still look a tiny bit soft when you pull them from the oven.
-Because of the cottage cheese, they will firm up beautifully as they sit.
-If you bake them until a toothpick comes out completely clean, they might end up dry.
+• Don’t overbake: The center should still look slightly soft when you pull the pan from the oven.
+If a toothpick comes out completely clean, they are overdone.
+You want moist crumbs!

 Storing and Reheating Tips

-If you somehow manage not to eat the entire pan in one day, these store wonderfully.
-Place the cooled brownie squares in an airtight container.
-They will stay perfectly soft and fresh at room temperature for up to two days.
-If you want to extend their lifespan, pop the container into the refrigerator, where they will keep beautifully for up to five days.
+If you somehow have leftovers (a rare occurrence in my house!), storing them is super easy.
+Place the cooled brownies in an airtight container.
+They will stay perfectly soft and fresh at room temperature for up to 2 days.
+If you want them to last a bit longer, pop the container into the refrigerator, where they will keep for up to 5 days.
+Chilling them actually makes them even fudgier!

 Frequently Asked Questions

-Can you taste the cottage cheese in these brownies?
+Can I actually taste the cottage cheese in these?

-Can I use low-fat cottage cheese instead of full-fat?
+Can I use low-fat or fat-free cottage cheese?

 Final Thoughts